simonrdavies/NapierOne/README.md

-A full listing of the dataset structure can be found [Dataset Structure](./DatasetStructure.txt)
+A full listing of the dataset structure can be found [Dataset Structure](./DatasetStructure.txt), the subd A conceptual view of the entore data set can be seen here [Conceptual Dataset structire](conceptual-file-tree-structure.jpg)

 ## Access <a name="Access">